carmecorbi/mcv-c5-team1/week3/README.md

 The process follows the character-level representation approach, meaning that we treat each word in the dish title as a sequence of characters, not words.

-### Training Strategy

-The model was trained using the following configuration:

-- **Batch Size**: The training was done in batches of 60 images to ensure efficient training while balancing memory usage.
-- **Epochs**: The model was trained for 100 epochs, allowing enough time for the network to learn and converge.
-- **Learning Rate**: The learning rate was set to 1e-3 to ensure smooth and stable learning.
-- **Optimizer**: The Adam optimizer was used due to its efficiency in training deep learning models.
-- **Loss Function**: The model used **Cross-Entropy Loss**, which is appropriate for sequence prediction tasks like this one.
-- **Early Stopping**: Early stopping was enabled to prevent overfitting by monitoring the training loss and stopping training if the loss did not improve after a certain number of epochs.

 **Train baseline model**: Run the following command:
 ```bash
 python src/train_example_char.py